Young Artist Competition

 Music Selection and Application

 Selection must be one movement of a concerto or other work for piano or orchestral instrument, and must not exceed 15 minutes.
 The CSO reserves the right to make cuts as needed for the concert performance.
-Send a high quality CD (DVDs not permitted), a photocopy of the solo part, your entry form, and $25 fee to: Carmel Symphony Orchestra, 760 3rd Avenue SW, Suite 102, Carmel, IN 46032, postmarked no later than Monday, November 7.
-Finalists will be notified on November 21.
+You may register online or send a high quality CD (DVDs not permitted), a photocopy of the solo part, your entry form, and $25 fee to: Carmel Symphony Orchestra, 760 3rd Avenue SW, Suite 102, Carmel, IN 46032, postmarked no later than Monday, November 6.
+Finalists will be notified on November 11.
 Please clearly label CD with applicant’s name, title and movement of work, and length of work (in minutes).
 Be sure to check that the performance was recorded.
 Application CD must be with accompaniment.
 When applicable, long passages of accompaniment where soloist is not playing may be shortened or eliminated.
 We regret that CDs and photocopies are unable to be returned.
 Due to the number of entries received, we are unable to provide comments or feedback related to the preliminary round.

 A panel of judges comprised of outstanding teachers and performers will select the competition winner.